 \subsection{Deriving properties of the PCH}

-We will show that the consumption vectors that form vertices of a common face of the positive convex hull correspond directly to a set of ecologically-stable coexisting species.
+We will show that the consumption vectors that form vertices of a common face of the positive convex hull correspond directly to a set of ecologically stable coexisting species.
 Specifically, we will use the definition that if $\mathbf R^\star$ are the steady-state resource abundances then a species $i$ can survive if $\mathbf C_i \cdot \mathbf R^\star = 1$.